Daymare 1998 tries to mix classic Resident Evil with modern horror like Dead Space, but is sabotaged by its own old-school obsession.

 Daymare 1998 started as a fan remake of Resident Evil 2.
 Capcom quickly put a stop to it but encouraged Invader Studios to take all the hard work they did and turn it into an original IP.
 So they did.

 The result is a mix of classic Resident Evil gameplay with modern elements inspired by the likes of Dead Space.
 As a fan of survival horror, I was very curious to see how the two eras of horror games combined in Daymare 1998.
 Not so well, is what I found out.

 The ‘90s Called

 Daymare 1998 feels a bit out of place in the year 2019.
 If you told me it’s a Resident Evil clone that came out in the late ’90s or early 2000s, I wouldn’t question it for a second.
 I wouldn’t even bother googling it.

-It has the same throwaway story most other games of its type have: a virus that turns people to zombies, a shady organization, and some conspiracy or another.
-To tell you the truth, I can barely remember who anyone is or what is going, and I’m still playing the game.
+It has the same throwaway story most other games of its type have: a virus that turns people into zombies, a shady organization, and some conspiracy or another.
+To tell you the truth, I can barely remember who anyone is or what is going on, and I’m still playing the game.
 I will admit that the story does throw some curveballs at you, and I was surprised more than once.